clirdlf/dlie_knowledge_graph/docs/src/posts/06_annotation.md

 - Misclassifying entities (e.g. "Amazon" as a product instead of a forest)
 - Missing subtle ecological terms (like “resilience” or “eco-conversion”)
-- Struggling with languages like Arabic or complex phrases
+- Struggling with under-represented languages (like Arabic) or complex phrases

 Annotation lets humans: